-Following are some of the questions preparers frequently ask us about EITC topics.
+Following are some of the questions preparers frequently ask us about Earned Income Tax Credit (EITC) topics.

 No. In fact, we estimate low-income workers without qualifying children are the largest segment of eligible taxpayers who fail to claim EITC.
 Many low-income workers without children who are not required to file a return are not aware of the credit.

-After the examination is complete, IRS sends a CP-79, What You'll Need To Do The Next Time You Claim an Earned Income Credit, to taxpayers who are required to recertify.
-The letter explains the requirement to file Form 8862, Information to Claim Earned Income Credit After Disallowance.
+After the examination is complete, IRS sends a CP-79, What You'll Need to Do the Next Time You Claim an Earned Income Credit, to taxpayers who are required to recertify.
+The letter explains the requirement to file Form 8862, Information to Claim Certain Credits After Disallowance.

 IRS sends a math error notice to the taxpayer denying the credit.
 Follow the directions on the notice to submit the Form 8862 with the supporting documentation to IRS.

-IRS sends an Earned Income Credit You May Be Entitled To From IRS letter to taxpayers who have information on their return that makes it appear they qualify for EITC.
+IRS sends an Earned Income Credit You May Be Entitled letter to taxpayers who have information on their return that makes it appear they qualify for EITC.
 The letter has a checklist for the taxpayer to complete and send back to the IRS to determine qualification.
-Before sending the notice, IRS computers look at line 9a on the Form 1040 EZ, the line 41a on the Form 1040A and the line 64a on the Form 1040 for the "no" indicator.
+Before sending the notice, IRS computers look at line 18a on the Form 1040, for the "no" indicator.
 If the preparer goes through the due diligence checklist for EITC and determines the taxpayer or the spouse, if it is a jointly filed return, are not eligible, the preparer should put a "no" on the EITC line.
-If you can show the "no" was properly on the EITC line, please contact us at firstname.lastname@example.org so we can look into the problem.
+If you can show the "no" was properly on the EITC line, please contact us at email@example.com so we can look into the problem.

 Find a sample CP 09 , Earned Income Credit You May Be Entitled To From IRS on irs.gov.

 - The top error is Social Security Number (SSN) and last name mismatches.